 Once you start working, don't spend your own time flyering.
 Get to work on your jobs.
 Hire college students to blanket the best neighborhoods for you.
 Pay them $8 - 10 per hour.
 They should be able to flyer 80 houses per hour.
 Give them a map and have them mark it as they go.
 If you land one job per hundred houses flyered, that one job could pay thousands of dollars over the course of the job, so it makes sense to pay out $8 to get it.

-For more advice on flyering, other methods of getting the word out, and other smart suggestions for all aspects of starting a cleaning business, please read our blog.
+For more advice on flyering, other methods of getting the word out, and other smart suggestions for all aspects of starting a cleaning business, please read our cleaning business advice blog.